 I'm not entirely sure how 'Batteries not Included' came to be on our DVD shelves.
 Possibly it was part of a special offer deal at one of the websites that offered 'three DVDs for 15 euros' or similar.

 It sat there un-viewed for some time, but finally we decided to watch it.
 I wasn’t entirely sure what to expect from this: the pictures on the cover show children sleeping, and alien spaceships.
-And the film was rather depressing to begin with.
-High-rise buildings were being knocked down by a big businessman, and there was a rather sad group of people who really wanted to keep their home.
+And the film is rather depressing to begin with.
+High-rise buildings are being knocked down by a big businessman, and there is a rather sad group of people who really want to keep their home.

-However, there was quickly some human interest.
-This group of people includes an elderly married couple who run a café; the wife (played by Jessica Tandy) appears to have early forms of dementia.
+However, there is fairly quickly some human interest.
+This group of people includes an elderly married couple who run a café.
+The wife (played by Jessica Tandy) appears to have early forms of dementia.
 Then there’s an artist whose girlfriend has just left him, a prize-fighter who doesn’t speak to anyone, and a young pregnant woman.

-The elderly man (played by Hume Cronyn) is at his wits’ end... when help comes from a most unexpected source…
+The elderly man (played by Hume Cronyn) is at his wits’ end.
+Then help comes from a most unexpected source…

 All in all, I thought it a pleasant family film.
 Rated PG due to the subject matter, I assume, which could be disturbing to some children.